hokiepokedad/PokeAlarmWiki/Facebook-Pages.md

 `https://graph.facebook.com/v2.2/oauth/access_token?grant_type=fb_exchange_token&client_id={app_id}&client_secret={app_secret}&fb_exchange_token={short_lived_token}`

-entering in your app's ID and secret and the short-lived token generated in the previous step.
+entering in your app's ID and secret, generated from step 0, and the short-lived token, generated in the previous step.

 You **cannot use the Graph API Explorer**.
 For some reason it gets stuck on this request.
 I think it's because the response isn't JSON, but a query string.
 Since it's a GET request, you can just go to the URL in your browser.